Sister's shine with determination and passion

-Student of the year for Animal Care!
+Student of the year!

 After many years of horse riding lessons, Chloe won at the National Championships in 2017.
 However, sadly due to Chloe’s discomfort in close social situations, the immediate attention she got after winning, resulted in her giving up horse riding and she has only just returned after a three year break.